 Mr. Kakeui Tanaka, nominated Prime Minister at a special session of the Japanese parliament on?

-Mr. Kakeui Tanaka, nominated Prime Minister at a special session of the Japanese parliament on Friday(December 22), began forming his cabinet almost immediately -- introducing them to newsmen later that day.
+Background: Mr. Kakeui Tanaka, nominated Prime Minister at a special session of the Japanese parliament on Friday(December 22), began forming his cabinet almost immediately -- introducing them to newsmen later that day.
 Key post were retained by Foreign Minister Masayoshi Ohira, and International Trade and Industry Minister Yashuhiro Nakasone.
 A former Foreign Minister, Mr. Kiichi Aichi, became Finance Minister, and another former foreign minister and one-time rival for premiership, Takeo Fukuda, was appointed Director-General of the Administrative Management Agency.

 Most of the Cabinet are veteran statesmen.
 Mr. Tanaka, aged 54, led his Liberal Democratic Party to victory in the recent electrons -- which he called a year early in an effort to get public support for this proposed wide-spread reforms in domestic and foreign policies.